-Right of Way Rules for Every Occasion: Who Goes First in 2019?Updated July 2, 2019
+Right of Way Rules for Every Occasion: Who Goes First on the Road?Updated July 2, 2019

 Right-of-way is perhaps the most important concept you will study as a new driver.
 When a driver has right-of-way, it means they currently have permission to pass over a section of roadway.
 The rules governing right-of-way will come into play in dozens of different driving situations, on practically every journey you make.
 Whenever two motorists wish to occupy the same section of roadway at the same time, right-of-way rules will determine who goes first.
 Understanding and respecting right-of-way is essential, as it allows road users to avoid conflicts which could impede traffic flow or cause a collision.